THE HISTORY OF A MAINE COAST FARM

 The elegantly beautiful granite that was abundant elsewhere in Maine also was present in great supply on the Billings' land.
 The quarry business had flourished in Maine for quite some time, and had supplied material for building projects worldwide.
 Granite from the Billings' land was used to build the towers and anchorages for the Brooklyn Bridge, and several Federal buildings, including the Bronx Court House in New York.

 During the Billings' ownership of the land an ice-cutting business was run on the property.
 Refrigeration was available, at that time, only by the direct and regular supply of ice to thousands of homes and businesses.
 The Billings' land had great access to spring-fed Lake Winnewaug (Walker Pond), a reservoir of clean, cold water which, during winter months, provided tons of crystal clear ice.
-The blocks were cut and stored in the "ice house" (now Oakland House's Acorn Cottage), waiting to be shipped away on clipper ships to cities south of Portland, and to far away cities in California and China.
+The blocks were cut and stored in the "ice house" (now Oakland House's Hostel at Acorn), waiting to be shipped away on clipper ships to cities south of Portland, and to far away cities in California and China.

 To this day, in places on the acreage that have since undergone subdivision, rusty narrow-gauge tracks can still be seen pointing in the direction of the water's edge.
 Jim's older brother Herrick remembers hopping in a small rail-cart, and zooming through the woods down towards the water...but there was no brake!
 He'll tell you the story; it's part of the charm of Oakland House.